7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 - An Azure VM instance has to have an NIC and can have multiple NICs

 Route Table is table of data stored in router or network host that list routes to next destinations
-- By default Azure creates a route table with default routes (system routes) and associates them to your subnmets
+- By default Azure creates a route table with default routes (system routes) and associates them to your subnets
 - You can override the system routes assigned to your subnets by creating a new route table and associating with a subnet

 Subnet is a logical division of an address space